takanyanta/Sparse-LSTM-Autoencoder-Implementation/README.md

 * For the implementation, tensorflow and keras are used.
 * At first, define "Standard RNN EncoderDecoder", then define "Sparse RNN Encoder-Decoder".
 * Sparse RNN Encoder-Decoder is built by adding some changes to Standard RNN EncoderDecoder as below;
    * Flatten the input
    * Insert the custom layer(with L1 regularization)
    * Reshape the 2. output

+* Structure of Layers
-* Structure of Standard RNN EncoderDecoder
+ * Standard RNN EncoderDecoder
 | Seq | Layer | Input Shape | Output Shape |
 ----|----|----|----
 | 1 | LSTM | (None, l, k) | (None, h) |